williamtran29/styleguides/ux-dev/accessibility-a11y.md

 Alerts should not automatically disappear without receiving user input.
 This guarantees users have enough time to read and understand the alert message, and intend for the alert to be dismissed and resume their activity.
 It is best to provide a dedicated dismissal button that receives screenreader focus upon the alert becoming active.

-For more information, reference [WAI-ARIA’s guidelines](https://www.w3.org/TR/wai-aria-practices-1.1/#alertdialog) and [A11ycast’s episode on alerts](https://www.youtube.com/watch?v=5lzAj1ahRSI).
+For more information, reference [WAI-ARIA's guidelines](https://www.w3.org/TR/wai-aria-practices-1.1/#alertdialog) and [A11ycast's episode on alerts](https://www.youtube.com/watch?v=5lzAj1ahRSI).

 ## ARIA

 - Most ARIA roles are implicit in semantic HTML5 elements.
 Reference [the document conformance table from the W3C](https://www.w3.org/TR/html-aria/#docconformance) to see if an element needs an explicit ARIA role.
 If you set an explicit ARIA role, note that each element should only have one role and that you should not set a role that overrides the semantics of an element.
 - `aria-hidden` is an attribute that accepts a boolean that tells screenreaders if they should ignore or show content.
-If you’re toggling visibility of content, don’t forget to also toggle `aria-hidden`’s boolean.
-For more information, [view the W3C’s documentation of aria-hidden](https://www.w3.org/TR/wai-aria-1.1/#aria-hidden).
+If you're toggling visibility of content, don't forget to also toggle `aria-hidden`'s boolean.
+For more information, [view the W3C's documentation of aria-hidden](https://www.w3.org/TR/wai-aria-1.1/#aria-hidden).
-- Similar to `aria-hidden`, `aria-disabled` is an attribute that accepts a boolean that tells screenreaders that the element it’s applied to (and its children) are visible but inoperable. [view the W3C’s documentation of aria-disabled](https://www.w3.org/TR/wai-aria-1.1/#aria-disabled).
+- Similar to `aria-hidden`, `aria-disabled` is an attribute that accepts a boolean that tells screenreaders that the element it's applied to (and its children) are visible but inoperable. [view the W3C's documentation of aria-disabled](https://www.w3.org/TR/wai-aria-1.1/#aria-disabled).
 - `aria-label` and `aria-labelledby` are similar attributes in that they both associate a label to another element.
 If the label text is visible, use `aria-labelledby`.
-Otherwise, use `aria-label`. view the W3C’s documentation of [aria-label](https://www.w3.org/TR/wai-aria-1.1/#aria-label) and [aria-labelledby](https://www.w3.org/TR/wai-aria-1.1/#aria-labelledby).
+Otherwise, use `aria-label`. view the W3C's documentation of [aria-label](https://www.w3.org/TR/wai-aria-1.1/#aria-label) and [aria-labelledby](https://www.w3.org/TR/wai-aria-1.1/#aria-labelledby).
-- For more information, reference Google's Intro to ARIA or MDN’s AIRA basics.
+- For more information, reference Google's Intro to ARIA or MDN's AIRA basics.